efskap/discord-notify/readme.md

 Companion app for [Ripcord](https://cancel.fm/ripcord/) to supplant its notification system.

+Targets Linux, but should work on Windows (only tested in Wine).

 * Uses regular Discord notification settings.
 * Displays notifications (w/ avatar) through your OS.
 * But not when Ripcord is focused.